Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/04-Results.md

 Table: Validation results of Double \ac{DDQN} before and after training to play games for $1e7$ frames on Atari benchmarks.
-It is worth noting that these values represent _clipped_ rewards, and as such do not compare well to the previous works of others. \label{tab:atari-results}
+It is worth noting that these values represent _clipped_ rewards and do not compare well to the contemporary Deep-RL literature. \label{tab:atari-results}

 |         |   Breakout |   Enduro |     Pong |   Seaquest |   SpaceInvaders |
 |:--------|-----------:|---------:|---------:|-----------:|----------------:|